 [START CROSS-CHAPTER BOX 2.2, TABLE 1 HERE]

-Cross-Chapter Box 2.2, Table 1: Summary of the large-scale indicators used across chapters 2 through 4 and their principal applications in remaining chapters.
+Cross-Chapter Box 2.2, Table 1: Summary of the large-scale indicators used across Chapters 2 through 4 and their principal applications in remaining chapters.
 Indicators are sub-divided by Earth-system domain and their inclusion in individual chapters is indicated by an orange solid fill.
 The list of additional chapters is limited to those where the variable is a principal consideration.